 The Securitization Law, as amended in 2015 by Chapter 58, permitted the Authority's Board of Trustees (the "Authority Trustees") to adopt additional financing orders to, among other things, authorize the creation of additional restructuring property and the issuance of additional restructuring bonds secured by such additional restructuring property in an aggregate amount not to exceed \$4.5 billion (inclusive of the 2013 Restructuring Bonds).
 The Issuer subsequently issued, pursuant to four separate financing orders, four series of restructuring bonds.
-In the aggregate, the Issuer has issued \$4,499,994,000 principal amount of restructuring bonds (the "Prior Restructuring Bonds").

-The Securitization Law, as amended in 2021 by Chapter 369, permits the Authority's Board of Trustees (the "Authority Trustees") to adopt additional financing orders to, among other things, authorize the creation of additional restructuring property and the issuance of additional restructuring bonds secured by such additional restructuring property in an aggregate amount not to exceed \$8.0 billion (inclusive of the Prior Restructuring Bonds).
-See "THE SECURITIZATION LAW - Prior Transactions" and "SECURITY FOR THE 2022 RESTRUCTURING BONDS - Additional Bonds."
+The Securitization Law, as amended in 2021 by Chapter 369, permits the Authority Trustees to adopt additional financing orders to, among other things, authorize the creation of additional restructuring property and the issuance of additional restructuring bonds secured by such additional restructuring property in an aggregate amount not to exceed \$8.0 billion (inclusive of the approximately \$4.5 billion of restructuring bonds that were already issued at that time).
+In 2022, the Issuer issued approximately \$936 million of restructuring bonds.
+In the aggregate, the Issuer has issued \$5,435,649,000 principal amount of restructuring bonds pursuant to the authorization provided by Chapter 58 (the "Prior Restructuring Bonds").
+See "THE SECURITIZATION LAW - Prior Transactions" and "SECURITY FOR THE 2023 RESTRUCTURING BONDS - Additional Bonds."

-The 2022 Restructuring Bonds are being issued pursuant to Financing Order No. 6.
-Financing Order No. 6, together with three other restructuring financing orders (the "Additional Financing Orders"), were prepared in consultation with the Department of Public Service (the "DPS") and adopted by the Authority Trustees.
-Financing Order No. 6 and the Additional Financing Orders were approved by the New York Public Authorities Control Board ("PACB") on May 18, 2022 and became irrevocable, final and non-appealable on June 17, 2022.
-The 2022 Restructuring Property (as defined herein) created by Financing Order No. 6 includes the irrevocable right to impose, bill and collect the 2022 Restructuring Charges (as defined herein) from all Customers (as defined herein).
+The 2023 Restructuring Bonds are being issued pursuant to Financing Order No. 7.
+Financing Order No. 6 (pursuant to which the 2022 Restructuring Bonds (as defined herein) were issued), Financing Order No. 7 and two other restructuring financing orders (the "Additional Financing Orders") were prepared in consultation with the Department of Public Service (the "DPS") and adopted by the Authority Trustees.
+Financing Order No. 7 and the Additional Financing Orders were approved by the New York Public Authorities Control Board ("PACB") on May 18, 2022 and became irrevocable, final and non-appealable on June 17, 2022.
+The 2023 Restructuring Property (as defined herein) created by Financing Order No. 7 includes the irrevocable right to impose, bill and collect the 2023 Restructuring Charges (as defined herein) from all Customers (as defined herein).

-The Authority is authorized to use the proceeds from the sale of the 2022 Restructuring Property to (i) purchase, redeem, repay or defease certain of the Authority's outstanding debt and to facilitate the purchase, redemption, repayment or defeasance of certain of the Issuer's Prior Restructuring Bonds (collectively, the "Refunded Debt") and (ii) finance System Resiliency Costs.
-See "THE FINANCING ORDER-General; Creation of 2022 Restructuring Property; Irrevocability" in this Official Statement.
-See "THE FINANCING ORDER-General; Creation of 2022 Restructuring Property; Irrevocability" in this Official Statement.
+The Authority is authorized to use the proceeds from the sale of the 2023 Restructuring Property to (i) purchase, redeem, repay or defease certain of the Authority's outstanding debt and to facilitate the purchase, redemption, repayment or defeasance of certain of the Issuer's Prior Restructuring Bonds (collectively, the "Refunded Debt") and (ii) finance System Resiliency Costs.
+See "THE FINANCING ORDER-General; Creation of 2023 Restructuring Property; Irrevocability" in this Official Statement and Appendix G hereto.

-The primary transactions underlying the offering of the 2022 Restructuring Bonds are as follows:
+The primary transactions underlying the offering of the 2023 Restructuring Bonds are as follows:

-- The Issuer will issue the 2022 Restructuring Bonds and use the proceeds thereof to pay the purchase price of the 2022 Restructuring Property to the Authority and to pay costs of issuance and related costs ("Upfront Financing Costs," as further described herein).
-The 2022 Restructuring Property will serve as the primary security for the 2022 Restructuring Bonds. - The Authority will use the proceeds from the sale of the 2022 Restructuring Property to (i) facilitate the purchase, redemption, repayment or defeasance of the Refunded Debt; and (ii) finance System Resiliency Costs.
+• The Issuer will issue the 2023 Restructuring Bonds and use the proceeds thereof to pay the purchase price of the 2023 Restructuring Property to the Authority and to pay costs of issuance and related costs ("Upfront Financing Costs," as further described herein).
+The 2023 Restructuring Property will serve as the primary security for the 2023 Restructuring Bonds.

-• LIPA will act as the initial servicer of the 2022 Restructuring Property pursuant to the terms of the Servicing Agreement (as described herein).
+- The Authority will use the proceeds from the sale of the 2023 Restructuring Property to (i) facilitate the purchase, redemption, repayment or defeasance of the Refunded Debt; and (ii) finance System Resiliency Costs. - LIPA will act as the initial servicer of the 2023 Restructuring Property pursuant to the terms of the Servicing Agreement (as described herein).
 As described in more detail herein, pursuant to the OSA, PSEG Long Island, among other things, performs the billing and collections, meter reading and forecasting required of the Servicer under the Servicing Agreement.